Cost-oblivious storage reallocation

 A common constraint in storage (re)allocation is that updates be \defn{nonoverlapping}, i.e., when an object is moved, its new location must be disjoint from its old location.
-In databases, object writes are not atomic, so nonoverlapping reallocation is necessary for durability\footnote{This is also relevant in other contexts: In SSDs, the nonoverlapping constraint is enforced by the hardware, because memory locations must be erased between writes.
-In FPGAs, satisfying this constraint allows interruption-free reallocations of modules~\cite{FeketeKaSc12}.}.
+In databases, object writes are not atomic, so nonoverlapping reallocation is necessary for durability.
+This is also relevant in other contexts: In SSDs, the nonoverlapping constraint is enforced by the hardware, because memory locations must be erased between writes.
+In FPGAs, satisfying this constraint allows interruption-free reallocations of modules~\cite{FeketeKaSc12}.

 The nonoverlapping constraint is only part of the mechanism for durability.
-Another consideration is that when an object is moved, the translation table between logical and physical addresses is updated.
+Another consideration is that when an object is moved, the translation table between logical and physical addresses needs to be updated.
 It is then written to disk during a \defn{checkpoint}.
 Only then are blocks that have been freed since the last checkpoint available for reuse.
-Therefore, the allocator may not write to a location that has been freed since the last checkpoint.
+Therefore, the allocator may not write to a location that has been freed after the last checkpoint.

 Finally, new memory requests arrive at unpredictable times.
 It is undesirable for an allocation request to block on a long sequence of reallocations, even if the average throughput is high.
-A good reallocation algorithm provides some guarantee on the worst-case cost of individual operations, while still maintaining (near) optimal throughput.
+A good reallocation algorithm should provide some guarantee on the worst-case cost of individual operations, while still maintaining (near) optimal throughput.

 \subheading{Formalization} An \defn{online execution} is a sequence of requests of the form $\ang{\proc{InsertObject}, \id{name}, \id{length}}$ and $\ang{\proc{DeleteObject}, \id{name}}$.
 After each request, the reallocator outputs an allocation for the objects in the system.
 We say that an object is \defn{active} at time $t$ if it has been inserted by one of the first $t$ requests, but not deleted by the end of request $t$.
 (Note that an object being deleted remains active until the reallocator completes the delete request.)